rtolefree1/Ricky-s_Portfolio/README.md

 **Note:** Locations that I do not have enough web applications to showcase at this point, I will use placeholder images and names.
 I will change them to real applications as you create them later in the course.

 Let’s take a look at what a user story written from the perspective of a hiring manager might look like.
-As you might remember from your first Challenge, we follow the AS AN / I WANT / SO THAT format.
+In my first Challenge, we follow the AS AN / I WANT / SO THAT format.

 ## User Story